IsmailOuazzani/ismailouazzani.github.io/_pages/about.md

 Hi, I'm Ismail !

-I'm a robotics engineering student at the University of Toronto, and I'm passionate about machine learning and robotics.
+I'm a robotics engineering student at the University of Toronto, and I'm passionate about deep learning and robotics.